• Discounts and special offers

 Tax incentives

 Wig, Colucci and Spanovich qualified for tax credits because they were renovating a historic building that had been abandoned for over 10 years.
-The state of Pennsylvania and the federal government both offer various incentives for this type of project.
+Both the state of Pennsylvania and the federal government offer various incentives for these types of projects.

 Historic restoration isn’t the only way to secure tax credits for real estate investments.
-Government programs such as Opportunity Zones and the Residential Clean Energy Credit can also help you lower the cost of your renovation project.
+Government programs such as Opportunity Zones and the Residential Clean Energy Credit can also help you lower the cost of renovation projects.